 You will never suffer from “middle child syndrome” because you make yourself known and command our attention entirely.

-Middle child, you entered this world a complete individual, vocal on who you are and what you want.
+Middle child, you entered this world a complete individual, vocal about who you are and what you want.
 As a grown-up, I wish for a portion of the self-assurance you exhibit daily.
 Watching you makes me feel braver and stronger because I know that even though we are so different, that part of you came from me.

 You are brave.
 You dance on stage in front of a large crowd, participate in new activities, go on fast rides, and try new foods.
 You want to fly to London to see the Queen, ride a motorcycle, and live in New York City as a grown-up.

-On the flip side, you do not feel the pressure of people pleasing.
+On the flip side, you do not feel the pressure of people-pleasing.
 Nothing will force your hand if you don’t want to associate with someone.
-You know who you are drawn to, and stay away from those you are not.
+You know who you are drawn to and stay away from those you are not.
 You are not mean, but you know who your people are.

 You are a caretaker.
 You make your brother’s lunch and help him get ready.
 You are the first to volunteer to assist with cleaning or sit on the kitchen counter to help me cook.
 You beg for a baby sister and promise you’ll care entirely for it.
+For Christmas, you asked for a therapy cat, and instead, we fostered kittens for you to nurture.